Nine Inch Nails live performances: Performance 2007 (2007)

-Lights In The Sky (2008)
+Lights in the Sky (2008)

-The seventh and eighth major Nine Inch Nails studio-releases, Ghosts I–IV and The Slip, were released in March and May 2008 respectively.
+The seventh and eighth major Nine Inch Nails studio-releases, Ghosts I–IV and The Slip, were released in March and May 2008, respectively.
 Both albums feature contributions from live-band member Alessandro Cortini.
-Since the release of Ghosts I–IV, a 25-date tour was announced in several North American cities.
-Cortini and Freese returned as members from the previous tour, while Robin Finck rejoined the band.
+After the release of Ghosts I–IV, a 25-date tour was announced in several North American cities.
+Cortini and Freese returned as members from the previous tour, while Robin Finck rejoined the band on guitar.
 The lineup was initially to include Rich Fownes, but before any scheduled performances it was revealed that Justin Meldal-Johnsen would instead be contributing on bass guitar.

-Supporting acts for the tour include Deerhunter, Crystal Castles, Does It Offend You, Yeah?, Ghostland Observatory, A Place to Bury Strangers, and White Williams.
+Supporting acts for the tour included Deerhunter, Crystal Castles, Does It Offend You, Yeah?, Ghostland Observatory, A Place to Bury Strangers, and White Williams.
 In early June, a tour EP was released for free on the Nine Inch Nails website featuring four songs from the supporting artists and one from Nine Inch Nails.
 The files are DRM-free MP3s that are fully tagged, and included with the download are desktop wallpapers and a printable tour poster.

 The band headlined the 2008 Lollapalooza festival, the 2008 Virgin Festival, and the first Pemberton Music Festival.

 In May 2008, Nine Inch Nails announced that premium seating for all the upcoming 2008 tour shows would be offered in a pre-sale for fans who registered at the official Nine Inch Nails website.
 In an effort to combat ticket scalpers, each concert ticket will list the purchaser's legal name.
 The ticketing process was previously used for smaller pre-sales and was available exclusively to fan club members.